Action Items

 User Roles

-Access to the Forms page is governed by user roles:
+Access to the Action Items page is governed by user roles:

 Admins:

-- Can view all forms regardless of settings.
+• Can view all action items regardless of settings.

 Subject Rights Managers:

-- Note: Can view all forms that either have no organization assigned or are assigned to an organization that the user is also associated with.
+• Note: Can view all action items for requests that were submitted through forms that have no organization assigned or are assigned to an organization that the user is also associated with.

 Subject Rights Assignees: